lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 when transmission times, and thus latencies, are greater than the MSL
 {{-coap-in-space}}.
 B0 technologies lead to a
-frame transmission time greater than the MSL for a frame size greater than 150 bytes.
+frame transmission time greater than the MSL for a frame size ≥ 150 bytes (= 1200 bits, which at ≤ 10 bit/s need ≥ 120 s = 2 min).

 B1 technologies offer transmission times which are lower than the MSL (for a frame size greater than 150 bytes).
 However, transmission times